 Clearview AI facial recognition app maker sued by Vermont

-AI is facing another lawsuit over its controversial facial app.
+AI is facing another lawsuit over its controversial recognition app.
 Vermont’s attorney general filed a lawsuit against the company on Tuesday that alleges its collection of billions of images off the internet to build a facial recognition database for its app violates state privacy laws.

 Clearview identifies people by comparing photos to a database of images scraped from social media and other sites.
 It came under fire after a New York Times investigation in January.
 Since then, Sen. Edward Markey, a Democrat from Massachusetts, has called Clearview a “chilling” privacy risk.
 In addition, Google, YouTube, Microsoft and Twitter have sent cease-and-desist letters to Clearview.
 The company also faces multiple lawsuits.